VezertVezert

 Internal links are the connective tissue of your website structure.
 They do three things simultaneously: help users discover related content, distribute link equity (ranking power) across your pages, and tell search engines which pages are most important.

-The most common mistake I see is treating internal linking as an afterthought — something writers sprinkle in randomly after the content is written.
+A common planning failure is treating internal linking as an afterthought — something writers sprinkle in randomly after content is written.
 That approach misses the point.
 Internal linking should be planned alongside your structure, not bolted on later.
+The impact of website architecture on search visibility is well-documented — and internal linking is a major part of that equation.

 Here's a framework that works: